music literature movies Index About

 Track Listing: Disc 1: 1.
 I’d Have You Anytime, 2.
 My Sweet Lord, 3.
 Wah-Wah, 4.
 Isn’t It a Pity [Version One], 5.
 What Is Life, 6.
 If Not for You, 7.
 Behind That Locked Door, 8.
 Let It Down, 9.
 Run of the Mill, 10.
 Beware of Darkness, 11.
 Apple Scruffs, 12.
 Ballad of Sir Frankie Crisp (Let It Roll), 13.
 Awaiting on You All, 14.
 All Things Must Pass, Disc 2: 1.
 I Dig Love, 2.
 Art of Dying, 3.
 Isn’t It a Pity [Version Two], 4.
 Hear Me Lord, 5.
 Out of the Blue, 6.
 It’s Johnny’s Birthday, 7.
 Plug Me In, 8.
 I Remember Jeep, 9.
 Thanks for the Pepperoni

-Every year, fall: rusty, spent, weary, dead.
-Summer is snuffed out in an iridescent burst of wounded decay.
-Thoughts of July linger in the copper bed before oxidation decomposes the barbecue smiles, crowded paths, beach towels and bikinis, booze cruises, tee times, convertibles, rally caps, kayaks, street fests, shorts and T’s, skin, potato salad, fireworks—all, at last, a blister.
-Tattooed tan lines inked by the blazing sun now trace the fade.
-It is a losing game, trying to fit everything in during a summer season as short as winter is long.
-A blaze ignites, alive, out of control, and oddest of all, gone quick with a fizzle.
+Thoughts of July linger in the copper bed before oxidation decomposes the barbecue smiles, crowded paths, beach towels and bikinis, booze cruises, tee times, convertibles, rally caps, kayaks, street fests, shorts and T’s, skin, potato salad, and fireworks—all, at last, nothing but a blister.
+Tattooed tan lines inked by the blazing sun now trace a quick fade.
+It is a losing game, trying to fit everything in during a summer season that is as short as winter is long.
+When its blaze ignites, it is a wildfire—alive and out of control—but then, oddest of all, it is gone, fizzling quickly.

 “All things must pass